 Right in the garden itself are entrances to two art galleries: The Arthur M. Sackler Gallery on the west end(which also connects to the Freer Gallery), and the Smithsonian Museum of African Art on the east.

+When should you go to see the magnolia trees in bloom?
 Well, like the Cherry Blossom trees, it’s hard to predict an exact date.
 But they do tend to come out in early spring, just before the cherry blossom bloom.
 This is what the trees looked like when I was there around March 25th, 2018:

 It was so nice to sit for a while after a long day of walking around on one of these benches.
 I started a drawing as I had brought my art supplies with me, but after a bit the sun started going down and it was getting chilly, so I took a photo to finish the rest back at home.